Adult Braces Options

 Your teeth are actually very prone to movement and are mainly kept in place by your cheeks, lips and tongue and your other teeth.
 Therefore if we experience any of the above, this could lead to your teeth moving as you age.

 These days after orthodontic treatment in kids most dentists will provide a fixed retainer on the back of their teeth to prevent relapse, but back in the day, this was not as common.
-A removable retainer was provided and, most likely, not worn as often, or for as long, as it should have been.
+A removable retainer was provided and, most likely, not worn as often as it should have been.

 The good news is that if you have already had orthodontic treatment then moving your teeth back into place as an adult is usually quite easy and quick.